 Opulent with unique species of flora and fauna, the place also has an extensive stretch of tea plantations amidst the high mountains and unspoiled valleys, giving a pleasant feeling.
 The scented cool air is filled with the aroma of spices.
 The rising and falling terrain of Munnar is covered with forests and grasslands.

-Cocooned in the State of Kerala, Munnar poses breathtaking scenery amidst the thriving green tea plantations with the combination of valleys, streams, cliffs, bubbling brooks, exotic wildlife and clear trout streams making it an irresistible place.
+Cocooned in the State of Kerala, Munnar poses breathtaking scenery amidst the thriving green tea plantations with the combination of valleys, streams, cliffs, bubbling brooks, exotic wildlife, and clear trout streams making it an irresistible place.

 The best time to visit Munnar is, in fact, dependent upon your choice.
 Munnar attracts tourists round the year, and it is up to you to decide on the best time for you, after planning your vacation activities and determining your tolerance to weather conditions.

 Summers are pleasantly cool providing the perfect getaway from the sweaty plains.
-Temperatures range from 15o C to 25o C, so it is the best season for Munnar visit.
-You can enjoy a whole range of holiday activities – sightseeing, trekking, rock-climbing, plantation visits, etc. Make sure that you carry light woolens.
+Temperatures range from 15o C to 25o C, so it is the best season for Munnar to visit.
+You can enjoy a whole range of holiday activities – sightseeing, trekking, rock climbing, plantation visits, etc. Make sure that you carry light woolens.
 Summer is the best time of the year to visit Munnar as it is considered the right time to experience the hill station climate.

 Winter has its own charm though it is cold with temperatures going as low as 5oC.
 December is the coldest month, so be prepared for extremities.
 In the past, Munnar has recorded temperatures below zero degrees in this season.
 However, winter is the ideal season for tourists looking to spend the Christmas vacation and enjoy New Year celebrations.
 Make sure that you pack enough woolen stock to keep you warm.

 A monsoon vacation is best enjoyed in the comfort of your cottage or just watching the beautiful waterfalls of Cheeyappara and Chinnakanal.
 Monsoon is a good season, but not suitable for outdoor activities as the roads become slippery due to the outpour.
-It is advisable to travel in the day time because nights become too misty.
+It is advisable to travel in the daytime because nights become too misty.

 April-May, the peak season, is perhaps the ideal time to visit this hill station in Kerala.
 Similarly, September-October is also the right season because it is comfortably cold to experience the fullness of Munnar.
 Winters are also a suitable time as the cold is not as extreme as in North Indian hill stations where snowfall prevails.